-Their role involves understanding the organization’s compensation structure, policies, and objectives and crafting programs to ensure all employees are compensated fairly based on their experience, qualifications, and performance.
+Their role involves understanding the organization’s compensation structure, policies, and objectives and crafting programs to ensure all employees are compensated somewhat based on their experience, qualifications, and performance.

-Working closely with the Human Resources department, Compensation Analysts review job descriptions, assess risk levels for each position and recommend appropriate salary ranges.
+Working closely with the Human Resources department, Compensation Analysts review job descriptions, assess each position’s risk levels, and recommend appropriate salary ranges.